Karl von Hegel: Life and work

 In 1900, he published his memoirs.
 He died on 5 December 1901, in Erlangen.
-In 1901, the dean of the philosophic faculty of the university of Erlangen Richard Fester honored him in his funeral eulogy about Karl Hegel as "Städtehegel".
-His scientific estate is located largely in the Manuscript Department of the University Library of Erlangen-Nuremberg.
+In 1901, the dean of the philosophic faculty of the University of Erlangen Richard Fester honored him in his funeral eulogy about Karl Hegel as "Städtehegel".
+His scientific estate is located largely in the Manuscript Department of the University Library of the University of Erlangen–Nuremberg.
 Karl Hegel remained less well known than his father.
 His scientific work can be described by the formula "fame without posthumous fame".